milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Don’t use unauthorized third-party apps: Unauthorized third-party applications and plugins (or tweaks) are not supported or permitted by Snapchat because they can sometimes compromise the security of your and other Snapchatters’ accounts.
 Scan
 Use Scan to find a song, shop, or even calculate a math problem!
 To access Scan on Snapchat, either press and hold on the Camera screen, or tap on the Camera screen and then tap ‘Scan’ in the AR Bar.
 Scan options will appear across the carousel.
 On the new Spectacles, start Scan by pressing the right button or saying “Hey Snapchat.”
+Want to shop a Snapchatter’s outfit?
+We’ve got you!
+Just tap the 👕 icon to Scan certain Story Snaps and we will show you similar shoppable products
 When you initiate Scan, images from your Camera are taken and sent to Snap’s servers where we classify what’s in the image.
 We then recommend Lenses or provide other Scan features to augment and complement your world.
 To power certain Scan features, Snap partners with third parties like Amazon, Shazam, and Vivino.
 This means that when you press and hold on the Camera screen, certain information may be sent to these partners.
 For example, we may send images captured by your camera to Amazon, who’ll send back search results if they find a matching product.
 Similarly, we may send audio hashes captured by your microphone to Shazam, who’ll send back any matching songs.
 Voice Scan lets you do useful things like search for Lenses.
 To power Voice Scan, Snap has partnered with SoundHound, which provides recognition and understanding technology.
 When Voice Scan is used, Snap and SoundHound receive the audio recordings.
 Snap and our partners use the data collected in Scan and Voice Scan to provide you with relevant search results, track metrics around search activity, and help improve search algorithms and product features.
-Our partners do not receive data about which Snapchat account is making a search.
-Snap and our partners retain the images and audio collected during the search for only a short period of time.
+Our partners do not receive data about which Snapchat account is making a search and they retain the images and audio collected during the search for only a short period of time.
 At the moment, Amazon Camera Search is only available to Snapchatters in the US.
+How to Use Scan
 Snap Map
 Snap Map lets you see where your friends have been, what’s going on around them, find your favorite restaurants and bars, and even see what’s happening across the world!
 You won’t appear on Snap Map until you open it for the first time and choose to share your location.
 If you don’t open the app for 24 hours, you won’t be visible on the Map until you open Snapchat again.
 You can always update the people you’re sharing your location with in Snap Map settings, or go into ‘Ghost Mode’ to hide your location from everyone.
 We may also remind you if you leave location sharing enabled for a while.